zoolanders/documentation/src/essentials-for-yootheme-pro/addons/layouts/index.md

 Create custom layout libraries which layouts can be stored locally or shared across multiple sites through the use of external storage options like FTP or Amazon S3.

-By setting a custom layout library within the [Layout Libraries Manager](#layout-libraries-manager), you can load and browse page builder layouts in a workflow similar to the core [Layout Library](https://yootheme.com/support/yootheme-pro/joomla/layout-library).
+By setting a custom layout library within the [Libraries Manager](./libraries-manager), you can load and browse page builder layouts in a workflow similar to the core [Layout Library](https://yootheme.com/support/yootheme-pro/joomla/layout-library).
 However, a custom library come with some valuable enhancements.

 ## Integration